Unraveling the Enigma of Double Descent: An In-depth Analysis through the Lens of Learned Feature Space: Methodology

 \subsection{Introduction of Label Noise}

-Our analysis revolves around the introduction of noisy labels.
+While the presence of label errors has been established in the majority of commonly used benchmarking datasets including MNIST and CIFAR-10~\citep{zhang2017method, northcutt2021pervasive}, to facilitate comparative analysis of our findings, we intentionally introduce explicit label noise.
 In our experimental setup, label noise with probability $p$ signifies that during training, samples are assigned a uniformly random label with probability $p$, while possessing the correct label with probability $(1-p)$ otherwise.
-We interpret a neural network with input variable $x \in R^d$ and learn-able parameter $\theta$, incorporating all weights and biases.
-The train dataset is defined as a set of training points $(x_n, Y_n)$, for $n = [1, . . . , N]$.
-In a training dataset containing $N$ data points, there exist $(1-p)N$ clean data points and $pN$ noisily labeled data points.
+We interpret a neural network with input variable $x \in R^d$ and learnable parameter $\theta$, incorporating all weights and biases.
+The training dataset is characterized as a collection of training points $(x_n, y_n)$, where $n$ ranges from 1 to $N$.
+A training dataset with $N$ data points comprises $m = p \times N$ noise labelled data points and $\hat{m} = (1-p) \times N$ clean data points.

-It is important to note that the label noise is sampled only once and not per epoch, and this original and random label information is stored prior to each experiment.
+It is important to note that the label noise is sampled only once and not per epoch, and this original and random label information is stored before each experiment.
 Each experiment is replicated multiple times, and the final result is obtained by averaging the outcomes.
+Owing to the presence of inherent label errors, the probability $p$ is solely employed to signify the extent of explicit label noise and does not reflect the overall noise level present in the dataset.
+Our primary experimental conclusion is drawn from comparing results obtained under a dataset with a relatively noisy level.